verbb/formie/packages/docs/browser/behavior/javascript-events.md

 }
 ```

-If you need imperative instance access rather than DOM events, initialize the form through `formie()` or the [Custom client](/browser/behavior/custom-client) and keep the returned handle in your own application code.
+If you need imperative instance access rather than DOM events, initialise the form through `formie()` or the [Custom client](/browser/behavior/custom-client) and keep the returned handle in your own application code.

 Field and module events also give you a hook to adjust options before Formie initializes browser controls: